ykotseruba/PedestrianActionBenchmark/README.md

 * **[Iuliia Kotseruba](http://www.cse.yorku.ca/~yulia_k/)**
 * **[Amir Rasouli](http://www.cse.yorku.ca/~aras/index.html)**

-Please email yulia_k@eecs.yorku.ca or aras@eecs.yorku.ca if you have any issues with running the code or using the data.
+Please email yulia_k@eecs.yorku.ca or arasouli.ai@gmail.com if you have any issues with running the code or using the data.

 <a name="license"></a>
 ## License